Globski/alx-higher_level_programming/0x15-javascript-web_jquery/README.md

 # High-Level Programming - JavaScript Web jQuery

 # Description
 This project involves front-end programming using JavaScript and jQuery.
-It covers selecting and manipulating HTML elements, making GET and POST requests with jQuery Ajax, and handling events.
+It covers selecting and manipulating HTML elements, making GET and POST requests with jQuery Ajax, and updating text colors.
+It also involves handling click events, making API requests using jQuery, and managing various events to provide hands-on experience in web development.

 ## Project Structure
 | Task | Description | Source Code |